vanhoefm/libwifi/docs/linux_tutorial.md

 See [backport drivers](#id-backport-drivers) to manually compile this kernel module.

 When loading this module, a special interface called `hwsim0` will also be created.
-This special interface captures all frames coming through the simulated Wi-fi interfaces (over all channels).
+This special interface captures all frames coming through the simulated Wi-Fi interfaces (over all channels).
 Enable the interface by executing `ifconfig hwsim0 up` or similar.
 It's automatically in [monitor mode](#monitor-mode) but you cannot use it to [inject frames](injecting-frames).